January 5 - 11, 2014: Issue 144

 SOAPSUDS AND SCREAMS.-This young lady protested loudly when bath time came.
 A scene at Narrabeen (N.S.W.) during the holiday season.
 No title - picture to right.
 (1933, February 11).
 The Argus (Melbourne, Vic. : 1848 - 1957), p.
 5. Retrieved from http://nla.gov.au/nla.news-article4524439

-Before the Commencment of the 1933-34 season some long awaited, considering Newport's rock baths were opened in 1924, calmer facilities for bathers were opened at Narrabeen.
-THere were also a few protests against schemes that weren't about stopping flooding through a silted up lagoon-to ocean pathway:
+Before the Commencement of the 1933-34 season some long awaited, considering Newport's second rock baths were opened in 1924, calmer facilities for bathers were opened at Narrabeen.
+There were also a few protests against schemes that weren't about stopping flooding through a silted up lagoon-to ocean pathway:

 Rock baths were built at North Narrabeen Headland at a cost of £494.
 This is the tenth rock bath built by the council.
 THE COUNCILS.
 (1934, January 9).
 The Sydney Morning Herald (NSW : 1842 - 1954), p.
 13. Retrieved from http://nla.gov.au/nla.news-article17038853